 We received some feedback where readers reported that the broccoli turned into a mush, so I strongly recommend adding it only after pressure cooking to avoid the disappointment.

 HOW TO COOK SHRIMP AND BROCCOLI IN THE INSTANT POT

-Put all of the sauce ingredients in the pot, add frozen or thawed shrimp and broccoli and cover with the lid.
+Put all of the sauce ingredients in the pot, add thawed shrimp and broccoli and cover with the lid.
 If you chose not to add broccoli (so it stays firm), leave it until after pressure cooking.